Sections Of This Article:

 One exceptional example of this is the Jacob and Co.
 Bugatti Chiron Tourbillon (above), which includes a moving model engine inside the watch . . . “push the right-hand crown of the timepiece and the engine comes to life – the crankshaft turns and the 16 pistons pump up and down, just like a true internal combustion engine.
 Two “turbochargers” (down from four in the actual Chiron engine) on the side of the engine block spin while the engine runs, adding to the visual impact.”

-Our own watches are also examples of timepieces very much more focused on aesthetics than functionality (although they do tell the time) . . .
+Our own watches (below) are also examples of timepieces very much more focused on aesthetics than functionality (although they do tell the time) . . .

 There are many watches with time-displays which are unusual, or minimal in size.
-UnconstrainedTime watches are very unusual in that they use the fact that their time-display is very minimal, to allow the main focus of the whole watch to be about the exploration of freely chosen aesthetics, which are unrelated to the engineering or fine jewelry influences of conventional watchmaking.
+UnconstrainedTime watches are very unusual in that they use the fact that their time-display is very minimal, to allow the main focus of the whole watch to be about the exploration of freely chosen aesthetics, which are unrelated to the engineering or fine jewellery influences of conventional watchmaking.

 Examples include the techno circle graphic aesthetics of our Techno Circle #1 watch: